-Amortization term: Also referred to as an amortization period, this is the length of time it takes to completely pay off your loan.
+Amortization term: Also referred to as an “amortization period,” this is the length of time it takes to pay off your loan completely.

-APR (annual percentage rate): This is the amount of interest you will pay each year for the loan.
+APR: “APR” stands for “annual percentage rate,” which is the interest you will pay each year for the loan.

-Assets: Any property of monetary value that can be used as collateral; examples of assets include real estate, equipment, stocks or bonds.
+Assets: This is any property of monetary value that can be used as collateral – including real estate, equipment, stocks or bonds.